inmve/free-ai-coding/README.md

 ## Related Resources

+- [Coding with LLMs: We can talk to computers now](https://coding-with-ai.dev/posts/talking-to-computers/) - Thoughtful exploration of the paradigm shift in AI-assisted development, covering productivity gains, quality through iteration, and the ~50-hour learning curve to proficiency
 - [Free LLM API Resources](https://github.com/cheahjs/free-llm-api-resources) - Comprehensive list of free LLM APIs for building custom integrations

 ---